RTXteam/RTX-KG2/README.md

-Aside from your host OS, you'll need to have an Amazon Web Services (AWS) authentication key that is configured to be able to read from the `s3://rtx-kg2` Amazon Simple Cloud Storage Service (S3) bucket (ask Stephen Ramsey to set this up) and to write to the (publicly readable) S3 bucket `s3://rtx-kg2-public` (both buckets are in the `us-west-2` zone).
+Aside from your host OS, you'll need to have an Amazon Web Services (AWS) authentication key that is configured to be able to read from the `s3://rtx-kg2` Amazon Simple Cloud Storage Service (S3) bucket (ask Stephen Ramsey to set this up), so that the build script can download a copy of the full UMLS distribution.
+You will be asked (by the AWS CLI) to provide this authentication key when you run the KG2 build script.
+Your configured AWS CLI will also need to be able to programmatically write to the (publicly readable) S3 bucket `s3://rtx-kg2-public` (both buckets are in the `us-west-2` zone).
 The KG2 build script downloads the UMLS and SNOMED CT distributions from the private S3 bucket `rtx-kg2` (these distributions are encumbered by licenses so they cannot be put on a public server for download) and it uploads the final output `kg2.json` file to the public S3 bucket `rtx-kg2-public`.
+Alternatively, you can set up your own S3 bucket to which to copy the KG2 JSON file, or you can comment the line out of `build-kg2.sh` that copies the final JSON file to S3.

 ## My normal EC2 instance